barteczko14/cars-app-dev/README.md

 # Cars app

-This app helps cars dealerships.
-It has a database of all parts with easy search filters, as well as a todo list of the most important tasks.
+This project, built using React, Firebase, and Bootstrap, is a comprehensive car dealership application that seamlessly integrates a robust database of car parts with a dynamic todo list for managing tasks.
+Experience the convenience of effortlessly managing your inventory of car parts while staying organized with an intuitive todo list feature.
+Streamline your dealership operations and enhance productivity with this powerful and user-friendly application.

 Test account:
 login:test@test.com